menu

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Park City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Park City has few renters and college students.
 But the biggest reason it is quieter in Park City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Park City may be for you.

-Being a small city, Park City does not have a public transit system used by locals to get to and from work.
+Park City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics